voyagermesh/voyager/docs/guides/ingress/http/sticky-session.md

 ## Sticky Service

-Applying annotation `ingress.appscode.com/affinity` to a service will configures any backend that uses that service to use sticky connection.
+Applying annotation `ingress.appscode.com/affinity` to a service configures any backend that uses that service to use sticky connection.
 As an example, the following Ingress will only configure sticky connections for backends that use `s1` Service.